 The Health and Recreation Center, located in the Honeycutt Campus Center, has game rooms, gymnasiums, racquetball courts, saunas, steam rooms, a climbing wall, toddler pool, outside fountain pool, swimming pool, whirlpool, walking/running track, and conditioning room.

-A picnic area, including sand volleyball court, horseshoe courts, picnic tables, and grills, is located north of Carver Hall.
 The Seminary Lawn, the quadrangle of the campus, is a grassy field ideal for recreational activities, including intramural sports.